ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/design-details-changing-costing-methods.md

 Use a physical inventory journal to produce a list of the quantities in inventory.
 Depending on the warehouse location setup, use one of the following:

 * Physical Invt.
 Journals
-* Whse.
-Phys.
+* Centrum Phys.
 Invt.
 Journals

 Both journals can calculate the inventory quantity of the item, including the location, variant, bin, and storage location.
 For more information, see [Count, Adjust, and Reclassify Inventory Using Journals](inventory-how-count-adjust-reclassify.md).